jurassix/atom-javascript-refactor/README.md

 # atom-refactoring-codemods package

+This package allows you to rename a file and have all internal relative imports/requires paths be updated to new location (if moved to a new dir) and all dependent files in your projects imports/requires be updated with you new file path.

 This Atom package is a work in progress.
-The goal is to provide refactoring support to Atom, during file rename, file or directory move, and renaming an files exported module.
+The goal is to provide refactoring support to Atom, during file rename, file or directory move, and renaming of exported module.

-The UI is a work in progress, all critiques are welcome - please read the _Contribute_ section below if you are interested in making this plugin better.
+The UI is a work in progress, all critiques are welcome - please read the _Contribute_ section below if you are interested in making this package better.

 #### Usage